 3. Perfect Pancakes - Adventures of a Sick Chick

-According to several of these bloggers, Otto's Cassava Flour seems to be the favorite brand.
+According to several of these bloggers, Otto's brand seems to be the favorite brand.
 More than one has said that in some recipes you can sub it out in place of wheat flour at a 1:1 ratio.
 That's a really good thing in my opinion.

 4. Banana Bread Bites - Food By Mars

 Making banana bread with coconut flour is such a good thing.
 They really taste good together, but the cassava flour helps make it chewy and elastic.
 The Almond flour gives it a bread-like crust on the outside.

-5. Yeast-Free Sandwich Bread – Cook It Up Paleo
+5. Yeast-Free Sandwich Bread - Create Delicious

 If you've been looking for the perfect gluten-free or Paleo sandwich bread recipe.
 You may have just found it here.
 It bakes up really well with a lovely crust.
 It's like bread, not like cake the way a lot of Paleo sandwich bread is.
 It has a nice elasticity that you may have missed from wheat bread It's soft, hearty and simply made for sandwiches.
-I like this loaf pan and I like this one too.

-6. Cassava Flour Tortillas - Downshiftology
+6. Tortillas - Downshiftology

-7. Cassava Flour Pie Crust – Eat Your Beets
+7. Pie Crust - Back Porch Paleo

 Add 2 Tablespoons at a time, then mix it and see if you need more.
 You might need 8-10 Tablespoons.
-Of course you can start out with more than 2, I'd say to start with about 5 Tablespoons of cold water.
+Of course, you can start out with more than 2, I'd say to start with about 5 Tablespoons of cold water.
 Yes, Cold.